razilo/razilobind/README.md

 Contains all aspects of your project and sets up babel preset (babel compiles the ES6 to 5), set private to true unless you want to publish to npm (stops accidental publishing!)

+Also issues with IE 9, 10, 11 with running parent constructors in compiled todayscript means you want to use the es2015-loose preset when compiling to ensure IE less than edge support.

 ```json
 {
 	"name": "project name",